Vegetables Chow Mein – An easy Friday night dinner loaded with fresh veggies. Here’s to a stress-free dinner night. We all deserve it – right?

 Veggies: This is your opportunity to get creative by adding an assortment of fresh veggies that you have on hand.
 Bring in bell peppers, carrots, onions, broccoli, sugar snap peas, snow peas or any other veggies of your choice.
 I also recommend blanching your veggies such as your carrots, snap peas and broccoli in order to reduce its cooking time.

-For more Chinese inspired dishes, check out my Easy Spring Rolls or this flavorful Quick Asian Beef Marinade that’s perfect for flank or skirt meat.
+For more Asian inspired dishes, check out my Easy Spring Rolls or this flavorful Quick Asian Beef Marinade that’s perfect for flank or skirt meat.
 Oh yeah, my Easy Stir Fry Chicken Recipe is delicious served over rice.

 This Vegetable Chow Mein is quick, easy, and ready in less than 30 minutes.
 It's filled with vibrant veggies and coated in a sweet and savory sauce.

 - 2 cups broccoli broccoli spears cut short

 - 1/2 lb whole wheat thin spaghetti noodles

 - 1 tsp olive oil